jacine/radix-kit-apigee_custom/README.md

 # Apigee Custom

-A [Radix](https://www.drupal.org/project/radix) kit based on Apigee Kickstart for easy theme customization.
+Apigee Custom is a [Radix](https://www.drupal.org/project/radix) kit based on Apigee Kickstart for easy theme customization.
+It is meant to be used with Drush to generate a new theme that uses the `apigee_kickstart` theme as its base theme.

 ## Usage

-From the root of your [Apigee Devportal Kickstart](https://www.drupal.org/project/apigee_devportal_kickstart) site, run the following command:
+From the root of your [Apigee Developer Portal Kickstart](https://www.drupal.org/project/apigee_devportal_kickstart) site, run the following command:

 `$ drush --include="web/themes/contrib/radix" radix:create "NAME OF SUBTHEME" --kit=https://github.com/arshad/radix-kit-apigee_custom/archive/master.zip`